 John Hope Franklin American historian and author, 1954

 The Harry S. Truman Scholarship provides support to college juniors who plan careers in public service.
 The scholarship looks for a strong history of civic engagement, volunteer work and public service throughout high school and college.
 It supports graduate studies that will enable students to be more effective in careers in public service.
 There's a strong emphasis throughout the application process in showing both an established history of service and demonstrating that future educational plans support a student's ability to be a change agent.
 Sample application materials provide deeper insight into the process.

-The Harry S. Truman Scholarship provides up to $30,000 for up to three years of graduate studies.
-Up to half of that is awarded in the first year and $15,000 can be awarded in the final year.
-The scholarship covers actual expenses for tuition and required fees, average cost for room and board and up to $1000 per year for books in many programs, as long as there’s a strong connection between the area of study and future career in public service.Eligibility
+The Harry S. Truman Scholarship provides funds for up to three years of graduate studies.
+The scholarship covers actual expenses for tuition and required fees, the average cost for room and board, and money for books in many programs, as long as there's a strong connection between the area of study and future career in public service.Eligibility